-Gold Medalists Aly Raisman, Simone Biles Rock Bikini In Sports Illustrated Swimsuit Issue, Celebrate Body Image
+Gold Medalists Aly Raisman, Simone Biles Rock Bikini In ‘Sports Illustrated’ Swimsuit Issue, Celebrate Body Image

 A video posted by Sports Illustrated Swimsuit (@si_swimsuit) on

-MJ Day, SI Swimsuit editor issued a press release about the event and its hosts.
+MJ Day, SI Swimsuit editor, issued a press release about the event and its hosts.

 “We couldn’t be more excited to bring the SI Swimsuit experience to America’s fourth-largest city less than two weeks after the Super Bowl, the biggest event in sports, takes place in Houston.
 This year’s ‘VIBES’ event will be an all-new and expanded experience, offering fans a cultural festival that spotlights not only the amazing stars of the iconic Swimsuit franchise, but the best in food, music and more.”